vuejs/vuepress/packages/docs/docs/guide/getting-started.md

 - Maintainer Name
 - Repository URL

-Once this done, a scaffolded documentation site will be created in the `docs` directory (or custom directory name, if passed) under the current directory.
+Once this is done, a scaffolded documentation site will be created in the `docs` directory (or custom directory name, if passed) under the current directory.

-To see it in action, navigate into newly scaffolded directory, install the dependencies and start the local server:
+To see it in action, navigate into the newly scaffolded directory, install the dependencies and start the local server:

 <code-group>
 <code-block title="YARN" active>